travis-ci/docs-travis-ci-com/user/build-stages.md

 <div id="toc"></div>

+> Build stages are still in BETA.
+There is more information about what this means, and how you can give us feedback on this new feature in the [GitHub issue](https://github.com/travis-ci/beta-features/issues/11).
+{: .beta}

-Build stages let you group jobs together in a stage so that they can be run in parallel and the stages execute sequentially, one after another.
-The execution will stop when any stage fails.
+With this new feature you can group jobs together in 'stages'.
+Jobs in a stage run in parallel, and the stages themselves run sequentially, one after another.

-This way jobs can be coordinated in such a way that, for example, one deployment job can be run **after several** test jobs have all completed successfully.
+The build fails when any stage fails.
+For example, one deployment job can be run **after several** test jobs have all completed successfully.

+TODO: Does a stage fail if a single job in it fails?

-Jobs can be assigned to stages by adding a stage name to the job configuration in the `jobs.include` section of the `.travis.yml` file, like so:
+Assign jobs to stages by adding a stage name to the job configuration in the `jobs.include` section of your `.travis.yml` file:

 ```yaml
 jobs: